 - Complimentary in-room coffee maker + organic coffee.

 - Complimentary use of high-quality organic shower robes.

 - Express check-in and check-out.

 - Air conditioning.

 SoCo Austin (South Congress) used to be known for seedy streets, failed businesses and hotels by the hour, however over the past decade has been transformed into one of the most desirable locations in all of Austin – and a great place to see Austin Texas gay life on full display.
 From the sweeping view of downtown Austin from the South Congress Avenue, to the Town Lake Hike and Bike Trail there is a lot on offer here.
 Just a few minutes stroll from Park Lane Guest House you can find many boutique, quint-essentially Austin ‘funk’ stores, trendy cafés, restaurants, bars, coffee shops and yes – live music venues.
 On the of the best of these is the infamous Continental Club, where many famous performers careers have been launched, and is only a 4 minute walk from your door.
-Plenty of thrift shops are found here including the old St. Vincent de Paul thrift shop and Uncommon Objects filled with more kitsch than you could ever need.
+Plenty of thrift shops are found here including the fabulous Uncommon Objects filled with more kitsch than you could ever need.
 For food you are literally spoiled for options and most of the cities premier spots are located here, but I would be remise not to recommend Home Slice Pizza, Torchy’s Tacos and Lucky Robot (the Tokyo Brunch on the weekend is AMAZING!).
 An extremely local area, lace up your walking shoes – or hire a bike – and take the time to explore.
 Who know’s what you will find!